asetalias/amibot-tg/README.md

 Here are some of the features of Amibot-tg:

+- Access Attendance.
+- Access Class schedule.
+- Access Exam Schedule.
+- Access Current Courses.

+## What Makes Amibot-tg Different?

 - Interactive and easy-to-use interface: Amibot-tg provides a simple and intuitive interface on Telegram, allowing you to access your information with just a few taps.
-- Access to attendance and class schedule: Amibot-tg already provides information on your attendance and classes.
-- Works even when network connectivity is limited: Amibot-tg works even when you have limited connectivity, allowing you to access your information anywhere, even on Campus smile!
-Since Amibot-tg uses Telegram, you can see previously queried information even when you are offline.
+- Since Amibot-tg uses Telegram, you can see previously queried information even when you are offline.
-- Platform independent: Got an iPhone?
-No problem.
-Use Amibot-tg on anything that runs Telegram.

-## What Makes Amibot-tg Different?

 - No need to install an additional app: Unlike other solutions, Amibot-tg does not require you to install a separate app on your device.
 You can simply use the Telegram app that you already have installed.
 - Lightweight and efficient: Amibot-tg uses a textual format for data, requiring less bandwidth and making it more efficient than other solutions.
 It will even work on slow internet connections!
 - Open-source: Review the code, contribute to the project, or even host your own instance.